derekrsargent/react-native-keyboard-manager/README.md

   ReactContextBaseJavaModule(context) {
 }
 ```
-We can see that there is only a slight difference.
+We can see that the only difference is that we are now invoking the constructor of the `NativeKeyboardManagerSpec` class instead of the `ReactContextBaseJavaModule` class.

 `NativeKeyboardManagerSpec(context)` is invoking the constructor of the `NativeKeyboardManagerSpec` class with the `context` parameter.
 When a class extends another class, the parent class constructor can be invoked using the `super` keyword followed by parentheses with the necessary arguments.
 In this case, `NativeKeyboardManagerSpec(context)` is calling the constructor of the `NativeKeyboardManagerSpec` class and passing the `context` parameter to it.
 The return type of the class is `KeyboardManagerSpec`.
 The `abstract` keyword indicates that the class is abstract, meaning it cannot be instantiated directly (does not have an implementation in its class) but must be subclassed.
 The `internal` modifier specifies that the class is only accessible within the same module.
 The constructor parameter `context` is of type `ReactApplicationContext`.
 We subclass this abstract class in the `KeyboardManagerModule` class where we previously implemented our `startKeyboardListener`, `dpToPx`, `pxToDp`, `sendEvent` etc methods.